Incoming profile

 The recommended admission profile to study the PhD in Philosophy: Humanism and Transcendence is that of a person interested in research and the acquisition of advanced and in-depth knowledge on issues and problems that fall within the fields of knowledge of the human condition and transcendence.

-This program is based on the idea that the mediation of philosophy and knowledge of its history must be present at the very center of this crisis of culture that we have begun to go through.
-Defend the singularity of what is human and delve into the plural approach of its relations with the transcendence of today.
+This program is based on the idea that the mediation of philosophy and knowledge of its history must be present at the very center of the cultural crisis we are now experiencing.
+Defend the singularity of what is human and explore the plural approach to its relations with the transcendence of today.
 And above all this, there is a perceived need for information, enlightenment, and meditation that philosophy can help enrich.

 General access requirements in the doctoral programs in Philosophy: Humanism and transcendence

-According to RD 99/2011, to be admitted to a doctoral program, the candidate must meet one of the following requirements:
+According to RD 99/2011, which has been modified according to RD 576/2023, to be admitted to a doctoral program, the candidate must meet one of the following requirements:

 Specific requirements for admission to this doctoral program

-c) These studies can be accessed by different days depending on the itinerary prior to the candidate's training.
+c) These studies can be accessed on different days depending on the itinerary before the candidate's training.

 Criteria admission